crowdsourcing-class/crowdsourcing-class.github.io/assignment6.md

 Pick one or more of the experiments that you want to replicate.
 If the paper described a set of experiments, then you can pick one of them.
 For instance, [Financial Incentives and the Performance of Crowds](readings/downloads/econ/financial-incentives-and-the-performance-of-crowds.pdf) performs two studies -- one where they have workers organize traffic cam photos chronologically and another where they have workers perform word puzzles.
 Similarly, [Exploring Iterative and Parallel Human Computation Processes](readings/downloads/programming/iterative-and-parallel-processing-in-hcomp.pdf)  had 3 studies, one involving writing image descriptions, one on brainstorming, and one blurry image recognition.
 If you are reproducing either of those papers, you only need to pick one of those studies.

 When you create your own version of the paper's experiment, it's fine to deviate somewhat from the paper's design.
-For instance, you could use CrowdFlower even if the original paper used Mechanical turk.
-Or if the crowd was shown a particular set of images and asked to write captions or label the images, it might not be possible for you to get exactly the same set of images.
+For instance, if the crowd was shown a particular set of images and asked to write captions or label the images, it might not be possible for you to get exactly the same set of images.
 It's fine to choose your own.
 When you deviate from the setup of the original experiment, you should note why.
 You should also briefly explain if you think it might result in a different outcome than the findings of the original paper.

 In this step, you should collect any materials that you'll be presenting to workers (images, prompts, survey questions, etc).
 You should save these in a directory and write a README describing them.
 You'll submit them along with your final writeup.

 ### 4. Use a crowdsourcing platform to set up your experiment

-Create a task on CrowdFlower or Mechanical Turk or another crowdsourcing platform that you'll use to perform the experiment.
+Create a task on Mechanical Turk that you'll use to perform the experiment.
 You should write clear instructions on what you'd like the workers to do (and how they will be rewarded, if that's relevant to the experiment).

 Please save your instructions, and take a screenshot of your task design, and/or submit an HTML template for it.
 If you write any code with it (like for a Javascript alert for the [Crowds in Two Seconds](readings/downloads/hci/adrenaline.pdf)), then also include that code and a README describing what it does.